Now there’s a fantastic lot of music journalism!

 Whether it’s Dannii Minogue discussing tacky fashion, Delta Goodrem explaining ADHD, Ellie Goulding talking royals and presidents, or Calvin Harris telling us why he makes the best dance music there is, the sheer insanity and ego that runs through this book is enough to make your head spin.
 There’s also brilliant banter from Jennifer Lopez, Mariah Carey, Naomi Campbell, Juliette Lewis, Laurie Anderson, Henry Rollins, Deven Green, Dame Edna, Adam Lambert, Vampire Weekend, the list goes on!

-Says Tati, “This anthology has been 20 years in the making and its release is perfect timing for Cream‘s 20th birthday which happens in September.
+Says Tati, “This anthology has been 20 years in the making and its release is perfect timing for Cream‘s 20th birthday in September this year.
+The book is being printed in August to be sent direct to buyers with pre-orders before being made available through online and physical stores.”

-The book will retail for $40 via online stores such as Amazon and Booktopia and will also be made available in physical bookstores.
-But through the Kickstarter campaign, which is helping fund its printing, music lovers can make the most of a huge 50% discount: a $20 pledge meaning you receive your very own copy fresh off the presses.
+The book will retail for $40 via online stores such as Amazon and Booktopia and will also be made available in physical bookshops.